The Most Charming Beach Towns in the United States

 Charleston is surrounded by barrier islands with beach towns that have their own charms, but Sullivan’s Island at the mouth of Charleston Harbor is a local favorite for its wide beaches and restaurants as good as the ones you’ll find downtown.

 No trip is complete without a meal at The Obstinate Daughter, an always-packed spot that takes its name from a Revolutionary War nickname for the town’s historic Fort Sullivan.
-The hearty menu of pizza and pastas are more substantial than you’d expect from its seaside location, but the short rib ragu ricotta gnocchi is delicious.
+The hearty menu of pizza and pasta are more substantial than you’d expect from its seaside location, but the short rib ragu ricotta gnocchi is delicious.—Lyndsey Matthews, Afar contributor

 Asbury Park, New Jersey

 Menemsha, on the western side of Martha’s Vineyard, has a real fishing village vibe.
 Get yourself a hot lobster roll with butter or some chowder from the Menemsha Fish Market.
 If you’re in a group, send someone to the nearby beach while you’re waiting for the order so you’re all set to enjoy your seafood with the sunset.
 If you want to make a day out of it, get in early and charter a boat for some cruising or fishing.
-After some water excursions, try The Homeport, a delicious seafood spot opened in the 1930s and overlooking the harbor.
+After some water excursions, try The Homeport, a delicious seafood spot that opened in the 1930s and overlooks the harbor. —Cathryn Mahoney, Afar Contributor

 From Our Partners